CLUBS & TEAMS

 A Club can be anything from a group of enthusiasts who declare themselves a Club to a long established Nonprofit Organization such as Auburn Ski Club

-- Eastern Sierra Nordic Ski Association: Based in Mammoth – provides year round training for junior athletes.
+- Eastern Sierra Nordic Ski Association/Mammoth Ski Team: Based in Mammoth – provides year round training for junior athletes.

-- The Tahoe Cross Country Ski Education Association – a nonprofit 501(c)(3) corporation established to promote and develop the sport of cross country skiing through educational activities.
+- The Tahoe Cross Country Ski Education Association (TXC) – Established to promote and develop the sport of cross country skiing through educational activities.
 Owns & runs Tahoe XC ski area.

 A USSA Club is affiliated with the US Ski Team promoting high level racing at local, National and International levels.
-USSA sanctioned clubs in Far West include Auburn Ski Club, Sugar Bowl Academy, Mammoth Skiing (part of ESNSA).
+USSA sanctioned clubs in Far West include Auburn Ski Club, Sugar Bowl Academy, Mammoth Skiing (part of ESNSA), and Unleashed Coaching.

 A couple of things to consider when starting a club.